-This work is organized as follows: In Section \ref{sec:BNet} we describe the Brownian Web and Brownian Net.
-In Section \ref{sec:DNB} we describe the Drainage Network with Branching and its dual, also stating our main results.
-In Section \ref{sec:coalescence} some basic properties of the Drainage Network with branching are obtained.
-Finally, in Sections \ref{sec:conditionI}, \ref{sec:alphabig} and \ref{sec:lefttobrownian} the main theorems are proved.
+The paper is organized as follows: In Section \ref{sec:BNet}, we describe the Brownian Web and Brownian Net.
+In Section \ref{sec:DNB}, we describe the Drainage Network with Branching and its dual and we also state our main results.
+In Section \ref{sec:coalescence}, some basic properties of the Drainage Network with branching are obtained.
+Finally, in Sections \ref{sec:conditionI} and \ref{sec:lefttobrownian}, the main theorems are proved.